Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 The Verdict

-In 2026, Tailwind CSS is the more popular choice and the default for most React and Next.js projects.
-It's faster to prototype with, enforces consistency, and has a massive ecosystem.
-If you're starting a new project and don't have strong feelings about CSS architecture, go with Tailwind.
+In 2026, Tailwind is the more popular choice and the default for most React/Next.js projects.
+It's faster to prototype, enforces consistency, and has a massive ecosystem.
+If you're starting fresh without strong feelings about CSS, go Tailwind.

-CSS Modules are the right pick when you need full CSS power, zero abstraction overhead, or framework independence.
+CSS Modules are the right pick when you need full CSS power, zero abstraction, or framework independence.
 They're boring in the best way — just CSS, scoped.

-Both are production-ready, well-supported, and battle-tested.
+Both are production-ready and battle-tested.
 You won't regret either choice if it fits your team.

 If you're evaluating your broader frontend tooling alongside styling, our comparison of Tailwind CSS vs Styled Components covers the CSS-in-JS angle.
 And if you're setting up AI-assisted development to speed up your styling workflow, check out our AI code assistants comparison — tools like Claude Code and Cursor are particularly good at generating Tailwind utilities.